-JWST MIRI imaging, coronagraphic imaging, and low-resolution spectroscopy utilize a pre-defined set of 9 subarrays for different observing strategies.
-Each subarray configuration has its advantages and recommended uses.
+JWST MIRI imaging, coronagraphic imaging, and low-resolution spectroscopy utilize a pre-defined set of nine subarrays for different observing strategies, each with its own advantages and recommended uses.

 This readout scheme drove the orientation of the imager array, since it is advantageous to have the fastest subarrays located within the coronagraph.
 It also means that it takes exactly the same amount of time to read a 256 × 256 subarray starting at (257,257) as it does to read a 512 × 256 subarray starting at (1,257); the only difference is the amount of data passed to the solid state recorders and the ground.
 Other issues that determined the subarray location included: the ability to utilize reference pixels, minimizing dead time from the clocking to access the first pixel, bad pixels on the array, and the best imaging location for the optics.

 For more efficient subarray operation, a “burst mode” clocks through the left-hand columns at five times the normal speed.
 In the first row of the region of interest (ROI), pixels on the left that are not part of the ROI are clocked through (and not digitized), after which the pixels that are part of the ROI are read.
 Pixels to the right of the ROI are ignored by resetting the column shift register to zero (recall the special shift register definition) immediately after the last ROI pixel.
 This pattern is repeated through all the rows contained within the ROI.
 The rows after the ROI are stepped through quickly and reset as are the rows before the ROI.